nvnlatur9/Python/README.md

 # Python
 Python projects:
-This github repository will contain python projects that i develop for my learning and practice.
+This github repository will contain python projects that I develop for my learning and practice.
-Hoping to keep updating this as frequently as possible.
+Skills used: Data extraction, wrangling, analysis and visualisation.